Registration of stillborn babies

 Where a baby is stillborn after the 24th week of pregnancy, a Medical Certificate of Stillbirth signed by the midwife or doctor, will be sent to the registrar.
 If no doctor or midwife was present and no doctor or midwife has examined the body, you must sign Form 35 which the registrar will give you.

 If your pregnancy ends before 24 weeks, you can get a free certificate in memory of your baby.
 You do not need to request a certificate if you prefer not to.
 It's optional.
 This certificate is not a legal document - for example you cannot use it to claim benefits.
+The service has now expanded eligibility for baby loss certificates to include losses that occurred up to 80 years ago.
 Further information can be found on The Baby Loss Certificate service website.

 Who needs to register?